EternityForest/scullery/README.md

 #### scullery.units.convert(value,fromUnit, toUnit)
 Try to convert the value, falling back to the (very slow) pint library for less common conversions not natively supported.

-### scullery.mqtt

-Undocumented, deprecated.
-The functionality is better done by raw Paho.

-### scullery.jack

-This submodule requires pyjack, and of course Jack.

-#### Message Bus activity

-##### /system/jack/newport
- A PortInfo object with a .name, isInput, and isOutput property gets posted here whenever a new port is added to JACK.

-##### /system/jack/delport
- A PortInfo object gets posted here whenever a port is unregistered.

-##### system/jack/started
-When jack is started or restarted

-#### sullery.jack.start_managing()
-Start the worker thread and enable management functions

-#### scullery.jack.Airwire(from,to)
-Return an Airwire object.
-This is a declaration that you want to connect two clients or ports and keep them connected.
-If you try to connect a client to a single port, all outputs get mixed down.
-Likewise a port to a client duplicates to all inputs.

-They start in the dis_connected state.

-#### scullery.jack.Airwire.connect()
-Connect and stay connected.
-Even if a client dissapears and comes back.
-Deleting the Airwire will disconnect.
-Note that manually disconnecting may not be undone, to prevent annoyance.

-#### scullery.jack.Airwire.disconnect()
-Disconnect.

-### scullery.fluidsynth

-This module deals with MIDI synthesis

-### scullery.fluidsynth.FluidSynth(self, soundfont=None,jack_client_name=None)

-Creates an instance of the FluidSynth soundfont synthesizer.
-Soundfont is an file path, or it defaults to one that sometimes ships with fluidsynth. if jack_client_name is provided, outputs audio via JACK.

-You don't have to worry about cleanup, that happens automatically on GC.

-Using this without JACK may not work.

-#### fs.noteOn(channel,note,velocity)
-#### fs.noteOff(channel,note)
-#### fs.setInstrument(channel,instrument)
-Set the instrumemt.
-If instrument is str, we will use the closest match we can find, or raise an error.

-### scullery.iceflow.GStreamerPipeline
-This is the base class for making GStreamer apps

-#### add_element(elementType, name=None, connectToOutput=None,**kwargs)

-Adds an element to the pipe and returns a weakref proxy.
-Normally, this will connect to the last added element, but you can explicitly pass a an object to connect to.
-If the last object is a decodebin, it will be connected when a suitable pad on that is available.

-The `**kwargs` are used to set properties of the element.

-#### add_pil_capture(resolution, connectToOutput=None,buffer=1)
-Adds a PILCapture object which acts like a video sink.
-It will buffer the most recent N frames, discarding as needed.

-##### PILCapture.pull()
-Return a video frame as a PIL/Pillow Image.
-May return None on empty buffers.

-#### set_property(element, property, value)
-Set a prop of an element, with some added nice features like converting strings to GstCaps where needed, and checking that filesrc locations are actually valid files that exist.

-#### onMessage(source, name, structure)
-Used for subclassing.
-Called when a message that has a structure is seen on the bus.
-Source is the GST elemeny, struct is dict-like, and name is a string.

-#### play()
-If paused, start.
-If never started, raise an error.

-#### start()
-Start running

-#### stop()

-Permanently stop and clean up.

-#### pause()

-What it sounds like

-#### isActive()

-Return True if playing or paused

-#### seek(t=None, rate=None)
-Seek to a time, set playback rate, or both.